lemlac/mulem/docs/reference.md

 thing = Thing(x: 1, y: 2)
 &Thing{x, y} = thing       -- Split thing into its components.
 ```

+*A comment on the choice of `&`...*

+You might think that the ampersand (`&`) is overloaded, but it harkens back to the rule that *symbols are consistent with their contextual meaning*.
+In this case, `&` by itself is always a symbol related to tuples.
+Some languages like OCaml use an asterisk (`*`) for product types, which is an obvious choice since the name *product types* implies multiplication.
+However, `*` is always related to arithmatics in Mulang and not tuples.
+Using `*` would break this consistancy.
+That's why `&` is chosen for tuple-related operations.

 ### Function Declarations